 Today I would like to share the five personal ways on how I prepare myself for labor and delivery.

 5 Ways To Prepare For Labor & Delivery

 There is no guarantee that your birth will work exactly as planned.
 It’s most likely going to be the exact opposite.
 Every birth is different but special in its own way.

 Depending on how long your labor is going to take, the hospital staff may also have a layer change.
 A birth plan will prevent you from explaining your wishes and concerns to every new person that enters the delivery room.
-You can focus on your own wellbeing and relax while everyone else will hopefully respect your decisions.
+You can focus on your own well-being and relax while everyone else will hopefully respect your decisions.

-Just try not to be too focuses on your birth plan.
+Just try not to be too focused on your birth plan.
 There can always be complications during labor where doctors may have to act in contrast to your wishes to ensure your own and your baby’s safety.

 2. Prepare Your Mind

 A birth should and can be empowering and joyful.
-Lots of other moms told me it really helps to have a positive mindset.
+Lots of other mums told me it really helps to have a positive mindset.
 If you believe your birth is going to be positive and empowering, it can and probably will be.

 Just think about all the exams you went into nervous and self-conscious, although you studied hard for them.
 Most of the time, your anxiety got in the way and your grade reflected that exact fear.
 The same goes for your birth.
 If you start your labor with bad emotions and negative thoughts, it’s probably going to be a bad experience.